 - A. Pop-up restaurant and retail.
 The temporary use permit shall be subject to the following conditions: - i.
 Limited to one restaurant or retail use for a 60-day day period. - ii.
-Pop-up restaurant uses may not also serve alcohol. - iii.
-The proposed use shall obtain all necessary permits with the Planning and Building & Safety Division for interior tenant improvements proposed for the restaurant or retail use.
+The sale of alcohol may be permitted subject to approval by Alcoholic Beverage Control (ABC). - iii.
+The proposed use shall obtain all necessary permits with the Planning and Building and Safety Divisions for interior tenant improvements proposed for the restaurant or retail use.
 Restaurant uses shall also obtain all necessary healthy and safety permits. - iv.
 The proposed signage shall abide by the Temporary Sign Permit regulations, with the exception to duration.
-The proposed signage shall be limited to the period approved for the temporary use permit. - v.
-Any opening event for the proposed restaurant or retail use shall be limited to two consecutive days and shall be defined in the application submittal.
+The proposed signage shall be limited to the period approved for the temporary use permit. - B. Other temporary uses which meet the required findings for Substantial Conformance.